 Climate Change Scenario 3 – Update flood modelling

-+ 900mm sea level rise
++ 900mm for sea level rise, and

-+ 10% increase in rainfall intensity
++ 10 percent increase in rainfall intensity.

-- Richmond Valley Flood Mapping Map
+- Richmond Valley Flood Study 2023 – Volume 2 – Mapping

 - Casino Flood Planning Matrix – Rural